andersmmg/fallout-stuff/README.md

 - **Vault Signs:** Show vault dwellers and visitors where to go with Vault-Tec style signs.
 - **Nuka-Cola Vending Machine:** Keep your Nuka-Cola cold and fresh in the perfect place.
 - **Cash Register:** Store money for diner customers, or just use it for looks!
+- **Sliding Doors:** Keep your vault dwellers safe with thick metal sliding doors
+- **Toggle Button:** Easily open and close sliding doors with a button press

 ### Requirements: